liamcottle/reticulum-meshchat/README.md

 ## TODO

-- [ ] allow generating identity in python if rnid util is not available
 - [ ] send images from web ui
 - [ ] send file attachments from web ui
 - [ ] support saving conversation history across page reloads, maybe an sqlite database